chabulhwi/lean-notes/docs/en/Anselm.md

 greatest being that can be conceived, God itself can be conceived.
 Therefore, a being having all of God's properties can be conceived.

-I think we can only conclude from St. Anselm's argument that the following statement is true:
+I think the conclusion of St. Anselm's argument is the following
+statement:

 ```lean
 theorem isGod_inReality {x : Being} : isGod x → inReality x